New Vikings defensive tackle Michael Pierce: 'I'll be ready to roll'

 Pierce, 27, passed his physical before signing a three-year, $27 million deal.
 But he won’t physically join his new team until league restrictions related to the pandemic are lifted.

-“I’m under [345],” said the 6-foot Pierce, referring to last year’s playing weight.
-“I’ll be ready to roll as soon as Day 1 starts.”
+“I’m under [345 pounds],” said the 6-foot Pierce, referring to last year’s playing weight.
+“I’ll be ready to roll as soon as Day One starts.”

 It was a different story last summer.
 Pierce reported to Ravens camp overweight, out of shape and unable to practice.

-“I was deep, deep into power lifting,” he said Friday.
+“I was deep, deep into power lifting,” he said.
 “I mismanaged my cardiovascular program very, very badly.”

 Pierce calls himself a big fan of the World’s Strongest Man competition.
 He says he’d be on the U.S. Olympic weightlifting team if he weren’t playing football.
-And if that’s not enough testosterone for you, he also said he’s, “at least in the Top 10 strongest guys in the NFL.”
+And if that’s not enough testosterone for you, he also said he’s “at least in the top 10 strongest guys in the NFL.”

 Google the video of his 750-pound squat for supporting evidence.